Configuration wizard for REST-only applications

 ?>

-The appform.show method is an alternative way to open the form via the push event showForm.
+The appform.show method is an alternative way to open the form via the showForm push event.

 Features:

-- requires an active user session in Bitrix24, otherwise the event is lost,
+- an active user session in Bitrix24 is required, otherwise the event is lost,

 use Bitrix24\SDK\Core\Credentials\ApplicationProfile;